-Status: Passed the Assembly on a party-line vote and is pending in the Senate.
+Status: Passed the Assembly on a party-line vote and has passed the Senate Labor and Judiciary Committees and is pending in the Senate Appropriations Committee.

 7. Mandatory Notice Before Requiring Remote Employees Return to In-Person Work (SB 731)